The Kill Team (2019 film): Plot

-In 2009, Andrew Briggman is a young recruit for U.S. Army in Afghanistan.
-When Sergeant Wallace is killed in an IED explosion during a raid in a village, Staff Sergeant Deeks assumes the position as the leader of the platoon.
-Deeks tells the platoon that they will find whoever was responsible for the deaths of 24 American soldiers by raiding the villages.
-Briggman provides a list of IED attacks by date and location to Deeks.
-Bravo Company captures a wounded man, who is accused of planting an IED on the road, and Deeks orders Briggman to hurt the man but Briggman refuses.

-On the first raid under the leadership of Deeks, Briggman hears a gunshot and arrives at the scene where he finds a young boy lying dead on the ground; the platoon claimed that the boy tried to attack them with a grenade, prompting the soldiers to shoot him.
-However, Briggman is skeptical, believing that the child was innocent.
-Inside the barracks, Briggman uses his laptop to send a message to his father about the murder of the young boy, prompting his father to call the Criminal Investigation Division (CID) to investigate Deeks.
+Andrew Briggman is serving in the U.S. Army in Afghanistan in 2009.
+When Staff Sergeant Wallace is killed in an IED explosion during a raid on a village, Staff Sergeant Deeks replaces him as platoon leader and tells his men they'll find whoever was responsible for the deaths of 24 American soldiers.
+Briggman provides him with a list of IED attacks by date and location.
+Bravo Company captures a wounded man suspected of planting an IED on the road, and Briggman refuses Deeks' order to hurt him.
+The platoon embarks on a series of raids on civilian villages.
+On the first raid, Briggman hears a gunshot and finds a boy dead on the ground.
+The platoon claims he tried to attack them with a grenade but Briggman is skeptical and on return to base sends a message to his father about the killing.
+His father calls the Criminal Investigation Division (CID) to investigate Deeks for murder.
+Briggman is summoned to a tent with the rest of the platoon.
+Deeks assaults Marquez, accusing him of reporting the death to the CID.
+Marquez is hospitalized and Briggman asks his father to stop calling CID.

-Briggman is summoned to the tent where he finds Deeks assaulting a soldier, Marquez, whom Deeks accuses of calling the CID, with his platoon in attendance.
-Marquez is subsequently hospitalized.
-Knowing that Deeks is aware of this, Briggman phones his father to stop calling the CID.
-On the second raid, Briggman witnesses Rayburn coldly executing an unarmed man and planting an AK-47 next to him to make it look like the man fought back.
-At this point, Briggman becomes disillusioned.